pawy/url_shortener/README.md

 url_shortener
 =============

-Lightweight file based url shortener in PHP
+Lightweight, file based, url shortener in PHP with OOP.
+Just three files needed!

 - Create customized shortened URLs like "yourdomain.com/link"
   - It is more personalized than using any public url-shorteners